 How do I find the right wake windows for my baby?
 What are a baby’s wake windows by age?anchor

 Let's talk about how to figure out the amount of awake time your baby needs between naps and before bed.
 Keep in mind, wake windows tend to increase as the day goes on.
 This means that the shortest wake window is often the time between getting out of the crib in the morning until laying down in the crib before the first nap.
 The longest wake window of the day tends to be between the last nap of the day and bedtime.
 Here are the recommended wake window ranges based on age:

 Text version of Wake Window Ranges by Age table

 |5-7 Months||2-3 hours|

 Great question!
-Finding the right wake windows for your baby can be a bit of trial and error.
-You know you’ve got it right when naps & bedtime are not a battle and your little one is sleeping for good consolidated stretches.
+Finding the right wake windows for your baby or toddler can be a bit of trial and error.
+You know you’ve got it right when naps and bedtime are not a battle and your little one is sleeping for good consolidated stretches.

 Want to see some samples of how this can play out?
-Check out my blog on Nap Schedules: 5 Months to 25 Months for more information about typical nap schedules for your baby’s age.
+Check out my age-specific sleep schedule blogs for more information about typical nap schedules for your baby or toddler’s age.

-If your baby’s wake windows seem to be on point and sleep is still a mess, I can help!
-I have a class for your baby’s age with a step-by-step plan to teach your baby the sleep skills he needs.
-For babies under 5 months, check out my First Five Months Bundle.
-For those 5 months and older, The 5-24 Month Collection will be the right fit for you.
+If your baby or toddler’s wake windows seem to be on point and sleep is still a mess, I can help!
+I have a class for your little one’s age with a step-by-step plan to teach the sleep skills they need.